-CAP-2003 is comprised of exosomes secreted by CDCs which are believed to mediate many of the effects that are observed with the CDCs, including anti-inflammatory, pro-angiogenic, anti-apoptotic, and anti-fibrotic effects.
+CAP-2003 is comprised of exosomes secreted by CDCs which are believed to mediate many of the effects that are observed with the CDCs, including antiinflammatory, pro-angiogenic, anti-apoptotic, and anti-fibrotic effects.
 We are currently conducting studies in pre-clinical models of cardiac, inflammatory and other conditions to explore the possible therapeutic benefits that CAP-2003 may possess.
-We are evaluating CAP-2003 in pre-clinical studies that would potentially enable an IND for the treatment of various indications, including hypoplastic left heart syndrome, or HLHS.
+We are evaluating CAP-2003 in pre-clinical studies investigating their use in various indications, including hypoplastic left heart syndrome, or HLHS.
 It is unknown at this time when an IND will be submitted for any particular indication.